NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_requirements.rst

        MJO_suite/ERA.u200.EOF.summer-1.png

-After following the above instructions, please refer to `the GitHub Discussion on transfering obs_data <https://github.com/NOAA-GFDL/MDTF-diagnostics/discussions/125>`__ or email Dani Coleman at bundy at ucar dot edu or contact your liason on the MDTF Leads Team.
+After following the above instructions, please refer to `the GitHub Discussion on transferring obs_data <https://github.com/NOAA-GFDL/MDTF-diagnostics/discussions/125>`__ or email Dani Coleman at bundy at ucar dot edu or contact your liaison on the MDTF Leads Team.

 Files will be posted for Guest/anonymous access : ftp://ftp.cgd.ucar.edu/archive/mdtf/obs_data_latest/{$pod_name}.latest.tar